 Carolyn Steel is an architect, lecturer and writer.
 Her chief interest is in exploring the inner lives of cities, and her work has focused on developing a lateral approach to urban design that looks at the everyday routines that shape cities and the way we inhabit them.
-She has run design studios at the London School of Economics, London Metropolitan University and at Cambridge University, where her lecture course ‘Food and the City’ is an established part of the degree programme.
+She has run design studios at the London School of Economics, London Metropolitan University and at Cambridge University, where her lecture course ‘Food and the City’ became an established part of the degree programme.

 If you want to arrange for follow-up discussions for a class or group with Carolyn Steel via the internet – over Skype or some other service - please contact her.